[This article was originally published in 2017]

 As well as being yet another food rich in vitamins, minerals and amino acids which promote sleep-inducing melatonin, oats encourages insulin production and naturally raise blood sugar.

-One of the most famous sources of tryptophan, turkey is also a great source of protein and will make you feel full.
+One of the most famous sources of tryptophan, turkey is also a great source of protein and will make you feel full so you don’t wake up in the night hungry.

 And here’s what to avoid consuming before bed: